Ideal Pace

 To keep a steady pace, you must keep an unsteady pace

-Many authors have a sense that the most important parts of a story deserve the most space on the page, while the lesser important bits are given fewer words or are omitted entirely.
-Thus,
+Many authors have a sense that the most important parts of a story deserve the most space on the page, while the lesser important bits should be given fewer words or omitted entirely.
+Such a notion is correct because during the more important passages, the readers' sense of time speeds up (“time flies”).
+Therefore, more words must be devoted to such scenes, or the experience will feel rushed.

-If the timing is right, your story’s varied pace will match your readers’ sense of time, and the reader will feel an equal pace throughout the story.
+If the timing is right, your story’s varied pace will match your readers’ sense of time, and the reader will feel an equal pace throughout your story.
 When this happens, the reader will finish your story quickly and then long for the next one.

+This is accomplished through practice and experimentation.
 Timing is one reason why the first page of any story is often the most difficult to write.
-Spend too much time setting up your story and your readers will get bored.
-Spend too little time on it and your story will be trivialized.
+Spend too much time setting up your story, and your readers will get bored.
+Spend too little time on it, and your story will feel trivial.

 “A good short story with one extra word